The Great Reset & the Fourth Industrial Revolution

 The legs of iron, are much stronger than the bronze of the Greco-Macedonians, yet not as culturally sophisticated or resplendent.
 It would be unusually conspicuous if the Assyrians were missing from the statue, as other major European powers are included as we have investigated.

 The two legs represent the division of the Roman Empire.
-One leg of iron is the Western Roman Empire centred in Rome and represents the descendants of Ishmael, the Germans.
-The other leg is the Eastern Roman Empire of Byzantium and this leg represents the descendants of Asshur, the Russians [Chapter XX Will the Real Assyria Stand Up: Asshur & Russia and XXVIII The True Identity & Origin of Germany & Austria – Ishmael & Hagar].
+One leg of iron is the Western Roman Empire centred in Rome and represents the descendants of Ishmael: Germany – Chapter XXVIII The True Identity & Origin of Germans & Austrians – Ishmael & Hagar.

 © Orion Gold 2021 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to orion-gold.com